-We have audited the accompanying consolidated balance sheets of ZyVersa Therapeutics, Inc. (the Company) as of December 31, 2022 (Successor) and 2021 (Predecessor), the related consolidated statements of operations, changes in stockholders' equity and cash flows for the period from December 13, 2022 through December 31, 2022 (Successor), the related consolidated statements of operations, changes in stockholders' deficiency and cash flows for the period from January 1, 2022 through December 12, 2022 (Predecessor) and the year ended December 31, 2021, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2022 and 2021, and the results of its operations and its cash flows for the period from December 13, 2022 through December 31, 2022 (Successor), the period from January 1, 2022 through December 12, 2022 (Predecessor) and the year ended December 31, 2021, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying consolidated balance sheet of ZyVersa Therapeutics, Inc. (the Company) as of December 31, 2022 (Successor), the related consolidated statements of operations, changes in stockholders' equity and cash flows for the period from December 13, 2022 through December 31, 2022 (Successor), and the related consolidated statements of operations, changes in stockholders' deficiency and cash flows for the period from January 1, 2022 through December 12, 2022 (Predecessor), and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2022, and the results of its operations and its cash flows for the period from December 13, 2022 through December 31, 2022 (Successor), and the period from January 1, 2022 through December 12, 2022 (Predecessor), in conformity with U.S. generally accepted accounting principles.